Conic K\"{a}hler-Einstein metrics along simple normal crossing divisors on Fano manifolds: Introduction

 The study of such metrics is related to klt singularities in algebraic geometry.
 However in this general setting even the linear theory developed in \cite{Do} \cite{JMR} is unclear to hold so the continuity method and a prior $C^{0}$-estimate in \cite{JMR} for smooth divisor case cannot be adapted directly.
 Alternately, we will make use the approximation method developed in \cite{Ti12} \cite{Sh1} \cite{TZ}, to construct smooth solutions to the complex Monge-Ampere equations which approximate the conical Monge-Ampere equation associated to the conical \ka-Einstein metric along a simple normal crossing divisor.
 To obtain the solutions, we need to derive the properness of perturbed energy functionals, e.g., Ding energy or Mabuchi energy from the existence of smooth \ka-Einstein metric.
 We also need to establish a uniform $C^{0}$-estimate for the approximating solutions and then deduce a unique weak solution to conical Monge-Ampere equation by Berndtsson's uniqueness theorem \cite{Bern}.

 However, the approximation method can only guarantee the existence of weak solution to conical Monge-Ampere equation.
 To establish the regularity of the solution we first need to establish the Laplacian estimate of the solution.
 In case of one irreducible divisor \cite{JMR} this estimate comes from an application of Chern-Lu's Inequality \cite{Lu} which requires a bisectional upper bound estimate of the background conic metric by Li-Rubinstein (see the appendix of \cite{JMR} or C. Li's thesis \cite{Li}).
 In simple normal crossing case the curvature estimate is much more complicated.
-In \cite{CGP} \cite{GP} they construct an approximating sequence of background conic metric.
+In \cite{CGP} \cite{GP} Campana, Guenancia and Paun construct an approximating sequence of background conic metric.
 As their metrics do not have a uniformly curvature bound from any side they need more complicated calculations to derive the Laplacian estimate.
-Alternately in \cite{DS} Datar-Song gave a simple Laplacian estimate depending on Li-Rubinstein's curvature estimate.
-In this paper, we generalize Li-Rubinstein's curvature estimate to simple normal crossing case:
+Alternately in \cite{DS} Datar-Song gave a simple Laplacian estimate depending on Li-Rubinstein's curvature estimate, which we will use in this paper.
+Actually we note that if the linear theory for multiple divisors case is established we could still derive a Laplacian estimate by generalizing Li-Rubinstein's curvature estimate:

 \begin{theorem} For a \ka\ manifold $M$ with a simple normal crossing divisor consisting of $m$ irreducible divisors $D_{r},r=1,\cdots,m$ on $M,$ suppose we have a conic metric with cone angle $2\pi\beta_{r}$ along each irreducible divisor $D_{r}.$ Then we have two cases:\\ (1)for either all cone angles $\beta_{r}\leq\frac{1}{2}$ or $D$ is composed by irreducible divisors free of triple singularities, the bisectional curvature of $\dr$ is uniformly bounded from above on $M\setminus D.$ \\ (2)for $D$ containing higher multiple singularities, there exists a smooth potential function $\varphi_{0}$ such that $\dr+\ddb\varphi_{0}$ is a conic \ka\ metric which is equivalent to $\dr$ and its bisectional curvature is uniformly bounded from above on $M\setminus D.$ \end{theorem}